 Create integration instances

 Prismatic integrations are reusable and configurable.
 Simply deploy a customer-specific instance of your integration to each customer who needs it.

 Easily configure instances

 Customer-facing teams configure instances for customers using a simple configuration UX defined by the person who built the integration.
-You can even enable customer self-activation in an embedded integration app store.
+You can even enable customer self-activation in an embedded integration marketplace.
 Either way, no dev involvement required.